A Moreau Envelope Approach for LQR Meta-Policy Estimation: Conclusion

 \section{Conclusion}

 In this article, we explored personalization using Moreau envelopes to obtain an initialization for policy gradient algorithms (model-based/free) when dealing with uncertain linear systems, given that there is access to a finite number of uncertainty realizations.
 An iterative first-order framework, Algorithm~\ref{algo:dis_com}, was presented to optimize this personalized cost function in a client-server setup, and its analysis showed the algorithm's convergence to a first-order stationary point.
-Numerical experiments were provided to empirically show the advantage of designing and using the proposed framework's meta-policy rather than the total cost for the same purpose.
-We also compared the results of our approach to that of an approach based on the MAML framework and empirically showed that our approach incurred a lower cost for unseen scenarios.
-As an avenue for future work, we plan to explore personalization methods to compute optimal policies for uncertain linear systems when the system parameters are distributed over nodes with limited communication capabilities.
+Numerical experiments were provided to empirically show the advantage of designing and using the proposed framework's meta-policy rather than the total cost.
+We compared the results of our approach to that of an approach based on the MAML framework and empirically showed that our approach incurred a lower cost for unseen scenarios.